tnaake/BAHD_SCPL_synteny/README.md

-# Analysis of syntenic relationships of BAHD and SCPL-containing genomic regions using a network approach
+# Analysis of syntenic relationships of BAHD- and SCPL-containing genomic regions using a network approach

 Scripts to create the synteny network of BAHD- and SCPL-containing genomic regions.